samirhseo/eza-data-eng-assessment/README.md

 >docker-compose up

 **this can take 10-15mins.
-Comments on how I would have done this differently under different circumstances can be found in main.py**
+Comments on how I would have done this differently to make this much quicker & user friendly can be found in main.py**

 When docker-compose is completed leave the container running, open a separate terminal then enter: